ugonnaagwu/practicechangeremote/Week 5/Firebase_Auth.md

 2. What *should* you use for Auth?
 3. How do we access the authentication service from code?
    1. How to set up Firebase Auth
-   2. Setting up your Firebase app rpoject (separate from your code)
+   2. Setting up your Firebase app project (separate from your code)
    3. Overview of our approach to using Firebase

 ### Let's look at Firebase: